 Mini Sessions are a bit different than traditional, longer sessions.
 Our time is more limited, and we work more under pressure.
 That being said, less time can allow for the best kinds of photos!
 Less posed, real moments.
 This is a chance to let personalities shine.
 But sometimes that pressure can lead to a bit of anxious anticipation!
 I'm here to reassure you that you have nothing to worry about & that you're in a good hands.
-This spring I'm holding Mother's Day Mini Sessions, so this post is geared toward those sessions however these tips can be used toward any family session and any occasion!
+In the spring I usually hold Mother's Day Mini Sessions, and around the holidays I host Holiday Mini sessions!
+So this post is geared toward those however these tips can be used toward any family session and any occasion!

-We'll be shooting against an off-white background and you'll be provided with a mix of color and black & white images.
-I may have an additional color backdrop set up as well!
+We'll be shooting against an off-white background as well as an Evergreen backdrop, and you'll be provided with a mix of color and black & white images.
+I'll also have some holiday props available for the silly ones!